Prismatic crystals over the de Rham period sheaf: Introduction

 Now, let us discuss the main ideas where we use Theorems \ref{thm-intro-logconn} and \ref{thm-intro-KSF} to deduce Thm. \ref{thmintrondr} (say, in the prismatic seting).
 Firstly, the functor

-is easily constructed because of our known results in the Hodge-Tate case Thm. \ref{thmintroMWGao}.
+is easily constructed because of our known results in the Hodge--Tate case Thm. \ref{thmintroht}.
 Hence we can use Theorem \ref{thm-intro-logconn} to pass to the following functor

 To show it is fully faithful, it turns out it suffices to compare the log connection over $K[[\lambda]]$ to those over $K_\infty[[\lambda]]$ constructed in Thm. \ref{thm-intro-KSF}.
 This comparison is proved in Thm. \ref{thm-compare-M-Ddif}, via techniques in locally analytic vectors.
-To prove the functor is essentially surjective, we start from the known Hodge-Tate case Thm. \ref{thmintroMWGao} and use a d\'evissage argument.
+To prove the functor is essentially surjective, we start from the known Hodge--Tate case Thm. \ref{thmintroht} and use a d\'evissage argument.
 Recall in Remark \ref{rem_intro_extension}, we mentioned a difficulty to study \emph{extensions of prismatic crystals}; this difficulty is salvaged, as in the functor \eqref{eqktokinfty}, we are dealing with actual \emph{log connections}, which are amenable to d\'evissage techniques.

-\begin{remark} Many results discussed in this paper can be generalized to the relative setting, say, on the (log-) prismatic site of a smooth formal scheme over $\ok$.
-For example, Thm. \ref{thmintroBSDL} is now generalized to the relative case (in prismatic setting) by \cite{DLMS22, GR22}.
-The relative case of Thm. \ref{thm-intro-logconn} is established in \cite{MW22, MW22log} for Hodge-Tate crystals, and will be established in full generality in the upcoming \cite{GMWrelative} (which in addition will generalize Thm. \ref{thm-intro-KSF} to the relative case). \end{remark}

-\begin{remark} In the final stage of our redaction (after we obtained all the main results), Zeyu Liu informed us that he independently obtained some partial results (under the prismatic setting) discussed in this paper, cf. \cite{Liu22}.
-For the reader's convenience, we make some rough comparisons: \begin{itemize} \item Liu obtained Thm. \ref{thm-intro-KSF} (and related results on Sen-Fontaine theory), by generalizing Sen theory over the Kummer tower developed in \cite{Gao22}; our approach on Thm. \ref{thm-intro-KSF} is similar, although we adopt an axiomatic treatment which will be of use in our future work in the relative case \cite{GMWrelative}. \item Liu can prove full faithfulness results in Theorems \ref{thm-intro-logconn} and \ref{thmintrondr}, but not essential surjectivity therein. \end{itemize} \end{remark}
+\begin{remark} In the final stage of our redaction (after we obtained all the main results), Zeyu Liu informed us that he independently obtained some partial results (under the prismatic setting) discussed in this paper, cf. \cite{Liu23}.
+For the reader's convenience, we make some rough comparisons: \begin{itemize} \item Liu obtained Thm. \ref{thm-intro-KSF} (and related results on Sen--Fontaine theory), by generalizing Sen theory over the Kummer tower developed in our earlier work; our approach on Thm. \ref{thm-intro-KSF} is similar, although we adopt an axiomatic treatment which will be of use in our future work in the relative case \cite{GMWdRrel}. \item Liu can prove full faithfulness results in Theorems \ref{thm-intro-logconn} and \ref{thmintrondr}, but not essential surjectivity therein.
+(As far as we understand, Liu uses different ``variables" for the cosimplicial ring $\gs_\dR^{\bullet, +}$ (cf. Rem. \ref{rem:variables}), leading to complications in his approach). \end{itemize} \end{remark}